 Other common products known for defects or malfunctions include:

-- Electronic products.
+- Electronic products and appliances

 - Workplace machinery, equipment, and tools.